 CU Talent places dishes in sample dish holder

+Alternatively, to prevent disturbing the explant if media is to be changed during the imaging period, use hinged dish covers that will allow opening of the lids while the dish stays in its fitting in the microscope.

+ECU Talent opens a hinged cover on a dish in the fitting in the microscope

-Place the sample dish holder inside the incubator taking care not to dislodge the explants from the bottom of the dish or to disturb the medium.
+Place the sample dish holder inside the incubator microscope taking care not to dislodge the explants from the bottom of the dish or to disturb the medium.

+3.16.1 WIDE/MeD shot of dish holder being put in the microscope’s incubator

 To set up the imaging routine, switch on the microscope, UV lamp and camera, and open the imaging software.

-MED/CU Talent switches on microscope
+MED/CU Talent switches on microscope and UV lamp

-MED Talent switches on UV lamp and camera
+MED Talent switches on camera

 MED OVER SHOULDER Talent opens software

-For each sample located, pick an imaging area, exposure andplane of focus, keeping in mind not only the view of the explant at the time of starting, but also how the tissue will move during the course of the run.
+For each sample located, pick an imaging area, plane of focus and exposure, keeping in mind not only the view of the explant at the time of starting, but also how the tissue will move during the course of the run.

-SCOPE Talent picks an imaging area
+LAB MEDIA Talent picks an imaging area

 LAB MEDIA/SCREEN Talent sets exposure and then focuses